StarHack/hm2wn-wad-unpacker/README.md

 # Usage

-If you're on Mac OS X and using the GOG version of the game, it will automatically use **hlm2_data_desktop.wad** from the mounted .dmg file.
+If you're on Mac OS X and have the GOG version of the game, it will automatically use **hlm2_data_desktop.wad** from the mounted .dmg file.
 Otherwise you can still pass the location of your *.wad file to the program:

 ```sh
 $ ./ripper <hlm2_data_desktop.wad>